 Chocolate can go rancid especially if it has additional oils/fats.

-Pure chocolate (bakers chocolate/chocolate liquor) is made of fairly equal parts cocoa solids and cocoa butter.
-Cocoa butter is a pretty stable vegetable (plant-based) fat which is low in polyunsaturated fats, so it is resistant to rancidity.
+Pure chocolate (baker’s chocolate/chocolate liquor) is made of fairly equal parts cocoa solids and cocoa butter.
+Cocoa butter is a pretty stable vegetable (plant-based) fat that is low in polyunsaturated fats, so it is resistant to rancidity.

 But chocolate that has added ingredients with other fats/oils will be less resistant to going rancid and will not have as long of shelf life.

 If the oils/fats in your chocolate bar have gone rancid it may not smell or taste very good.
 If your chocolate is very old, has been exposed to moisture or has been stored improperly it may be best to throw it out and pick up some fresh chocolate.

 Rancid oils can cause health concerns if consumed over long periods of time.
 So if you eat a little bit of rancid chocolate by mistake it’s not likely to cause problems but it’s always best to talk with your doctor if you’re concerned about your health.